Buckwheat Flour Porridge with Dates

 1-2 tsp Organic sugar or 2-3 tsp jaggery sugar

-Splash of Organic milk of choice (Vata will do best with cow’s milk, Kapha can omit milk)
+Organic milk of choice (Vata will do best with cow’s milk, Kapha can omit milk)

 Optional garnish: Hemp, pepitas, sesame or sunflower seeds